OpenZeppelin/openzeppelin-sdk/README.md

 ## Contribute

 OpenZeppelin exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
-Check out the [contribution guide]!
+Check out the [contribution guide](https://github.com/OpenZeppelin/openzeppelin-sdk/blob/master/CONTRIBUTING.md)!

 ## License